What Is Risk Adjustment?

 Table 5.
 HHS-RADV Divisions by Age and Risk

-HHS-RADV audits, required for all commercial risk adjustment health plans, typically take place 6 months after each end of year.
-An insurer may offer as many medical records as it deems fit to satisfy the audit request, but all claims for the DOSs provided must have been originally submitted on the EDGE server.
+HHS-RADV audits typically take place six months after year-end, and all commercial risk adjustment health plans are required to be audited.
+An insurer may offer as many medical records as it deems fit to satisfy the audit request, but all claims for the dates of service provided must have been originally submitted on the EDGE server.

-• Medicaid: The Social Security Act, Section 1936, created the Medicaid Integrity Program and directed CMS to conduct audits of any Medicaid provider, which includes managed care entities.
-Audit Medicaid Integrity Contractors (Audit MICs) are entities with which CMS has contracted to conduct postpayment audits.
-The Audit MICs share the results with CMS, which in turn shares the results with the applicable state.
-States will pursue collecting any overpayment identified in the audit in accordance with state law.
+• Medicaid: The Social Security Act, Section 1936, created the Medicaid Integrity Program (MIP) and directed CMS to conduct audits of any Medicaid provider, which includes managed care entities.
+Audit Medicaid Integrity Contractors (Audit MICs) are entities with which CMS has contracted to conduct post-payment audits.
+The Audit MICs share the results with CMS, who in turn shares the results with the applicable state.
+The states will pursue collection of any overpayment identified in the audit in accordance with state law.

 CMS conducts two major RADV audits: